Map of the Polish monuments associated with the Sobieski family in Rome, based on a plan of the city from 1748 by Giovanni Battista Nolli

 License: CC BY-SA 4.0, Source: Wikimedia Commons, License terms and conditions

-Photo showing Guide to sites relating to the Sobieski family in Rome
+Photo showing A Guide to Sobieski Family Sites in Rome

 Basilica of Santi Silvestro e Martino ai Monti, arch.
 Filippo Gagliardi, Pietro da Cortona, 1780, Rome (Italy), photo NikonZ7II, 2022